 Think about words that are used in your industry or to describe your product(s)/service(s).
-Maybe incorporate your own name into the business name, or a play off of your initials.
+Maybe incorporate your own name into the business name or a play-off of your initials.

 5: Register Your Business and Open Financial Accounts

 Using the structure and name you selected, register the business with the state of New York.
-Also, obtain a federal employer identification number (EIN) from the IRS if you’re operating as anything other than a sole prop (for which you can just use your social security number, if you prefer).
+Also, obtain a federal employer identification number (EIN) from the IRS if you’re operating as anything other than a sole prop (for which you can just use your social security number if you prefer).
 You’ll need paperwork from both of these actions to then open a business bank account.
 It can be tempting to just run the business money through your existing personal accounts, but it’s not a good idea.
 This can pierce the corporate veil (affecting the liability protection afforded to your personal assets) and wreak havoc when it comes time to do the taxes.

 Check with the state of New York Division of Licensing and your local municipality to determine whether you need permits or business licenses.

 Finally, learn about business insurance in New York and which type(s) you may need.
-If you intend to have any employees as part of your LLC or corporation, workers’ compensation insurance and disability benefits insurance are required.
+If you intend to have any employees as part of your LLC or corporation, workers’ compensation insurance and disability benefits insurance is required.

 6: Market Your New York Business